What can I say?

 But first, how about making it a good movie?

 Instead I got poor John Boyega walking around in a plastic poncho with tubes spurting liquid everywhere, because, you know, funny.

 Why’d you have to drag Yoda out of Ghost Jedi retirement for this, Rian?
-Did he need one more paycheck that badly?
+Did he need one more paycheck that bad?
 Is the Afterlife Jedi Retirement Village that expensive?
-I just want to remind everyone that the only time, THE ONLY TIME, Yoda was ever child-like or non-serious, was when he first met Luke in The Empire Strikes Back.
+I just want to remind everyone that the one time, THE ONE TIME, Yoda was ever child-like or non-serious, was when he first met Luke in The Empire Strikes Back.
 And that was in order to test Luke.
-Did he suddenly develop Dementia as a phantasm when he was lucid for 900 years in the physical world?
+Did he develop dementia all of a sudden as a phantasm when he was lucid for 900 years in the physical world?

 This above everything else, above Luke’s Devil-may-care-toss-my-lightsaber-away-and-drink-blue-milk attitude, above what’s-her-name’s decision to crash into Finn at the last minute even though that could have just as easily killed them both and allow the

 Empire I mean, the First Order, to kill everyone in the cave, above the Hyperspace maneuver that somehow has never been tried before and could have destroyed both Death Stars, above everything else, the way Rian treated Yoda tells me he wanted all of Star Wars kind to eat a big Turd Sandwich.

 Because he doesn’t care.
 He was just making a movie.
 And at the end of the day, that was his job.
 He’s a movie director.

 And that’s when it hit me.
 If he doesn’t care, why do I care so much?

 Now as with many fans of the Original Series, I began my fandom as a kid.
 But when I first became aware of Star Wars, I didn’t even know English that well.
 It wasn’t until I was in the first grade that I started becoming somewhat proficient at speaking in English, or even thinking in English more than in Spanish.